How to Shape Easter Bunny Ear Rolls

 - Cover rolls on a baking sheet with a damp paper towel or a damp kitchen towel and let rise for 45 minutes in a warm, draft-free place.

-- And then immediately pour about 1/4 to 1/3 cup of water on a shallow dish on the bottom rack.
-When water touches a hot dish it will produce steam.
-Quickly close the oven door, not letting the steam escape.TIP: You can also use ice cubes in place of water, use about 4-5 medium-size ice cubes.
+- Immediately pour ¼ to ⅓ cup of water into the hot shallow dish on the bottom oven rack.
+As soon as the water hits the hot dish, it will create steam.
+Quickly close the oven door to trap the steam insideTip: You can also use ice cubes in place of water, use about 4-5 medium-size ice cubes.

 FAVORITE HOMEMADE BREAD RECIPES